poseidon/matchbox/Documentation/bootcfg.md

 * iPXE Scripts: `/ipxe?uuid=val`
 * Pixiecore JSON: `/pixiecore/v1/boot/:mac`
 * Cloud Config: `/cloud?uuid=val`
+* Ignition Config: `/ignition?uuid=val`
 * Machines: `/machine/:id`
 * Spec: `/spec/:id`
 * Images: `/images`

 ## Data

-A `Store` maintains `Machine`, `Spec`, and cloud config resources.
+A `Store` maintains `Machine`, `Spec`, and ignition/cloud config resources.
 By default, `bootcfg` uses a `FileStore` to search a filesystem data directory for these resources.
-You may keep the config data directory in a separate location to keep it under version control with other declarative configs.

 Prepare a data directory or modify the example [data](../data) provided.
 The `FileStore` expects `Machine` JSON files to be located at `machines/:id/machine.json` where the id can be a UUID or MAC address. `Spec` JSON files should be located at `specs/:id/spec.json` with any unique spec identifier.

-It is a good idea to keep the data directory under version control with your other infrastructure configs, since it contains the declarative configuration of your hardware.
+You may wish to keep the data directory under version control with your other infrastructure configs, since it contains the declarative configuration of your hardware.

-Cloud configs can be dropped directly in the `cloud` subdirectory and named whatever you like.
+Ignition configs and cloud configs can be named whatever you like and dropped into `ignition` and `cloud`, respectively.

-    data/
+     data
+     ├── cloud
+     │   ├── node1.yml
+     │   └── orion.yml
+     ├── ignition
+     │   └── node2.json
      ├── machines
      │   ├── 074fbe06-94a9-4336-9e8a-20b6f81efb6c
      │   │   └── machine.json
      │   ├── 2d9354a2-e8db-4021-bff5-20ffdf443d6f
      │   │   └── machine.json
-    │   └── 52:54:00:20:17:f9
-    │       └── machine.json
-    |── specs
+     └── specs
-    |    └── orion
+         └── orion
-    |       └── spec.json
+             └── spec.json
-    └── cloud
-        ├── node1-cloud.yml
-        └── orion-cloud-config.yml

 ### Machine